trovit/spike-todo-declarative-effects/docs/custom_coeffects.md

-## Custom coeffects
+## Custom coeffects in the todos app.

-These are the custom coeffects we have created for the todo app:
+These are the custom coeffects we have created for the *todos app*:

 ## `datetime`